 - A BA and a user experience expert, who contribute equally.

-In case of designing UX for a customer journey, I also suggest adding product managers responsible for different touchpoints to the team.
+In case of designing UX for a customer journey, it's also worth adding product managers responsible for different touchpoints to the team.
 They can offer valuable input on touchpoint specifics and contribute to the vision of an ecosystem.

 It’s always a good time to make your project more profitable

 Creating a UX strategy for a planned software application or customer journey is just as effective as applying it to the already existing ones: it’s never too late to stop and think why your digital project doesn’t do as well on the market as you think it deserves to.
 By preparing a distinct UX roadmap, you make sure investment in your project’s wide adoption, customer loyalty, and a high return on investment.
-I hope my tips were useful, but in case you need more detail on devising a UX strategy or want a UX consultation, feel free to contact my team and me.
+In case you need more detail on devising a UX strategy or want a UX consultation, feel free to contact our UX team.